Submit your application for the M.Sc or Ph.D - Apply anytime

 The complete application must be submitted in one single PDF file, by email, to IRIC Office of Academic Affairs: email@example.com (no other formats will be accepted).

-Each application is reviewed by a selection committee made up of IRIC Investigators and Office of Academic Affairs representatives, taking into account the positions available within the research teams.
-It’s important to note that only complete applications will be studied by the selection committee.
+Each application is evaluated by a selection committee made up of IRIC researchers and representatives of the Office of Academic Affairs.
+It is important to note that only complete files will be studied by the selection committee.

 Note: even though there is no deadline for submitting your application using this process, it is important to allow a sufficient period of time for your application to be processed, as well as for immigration formalities, if applicable.